maiste/eos/docs/2_Metamorph.md

 # Metamorph phase
 In the following document, we describe all features of the third phase.
 This phase is associated with the milestone `Metamorph (2)`.

+### Compare Headers
+We provide a complete module to compare two given headers.
+It compares two headers and determines :

+- if one header encompasses the other : we return the most encompassing
+- what are the differences between both headers
+- all the information about the link between both headers

 ### JSON template
 We provide a complete module to read a JSON template based on `Mustache`.
 Those templates describe how the header should be and the user configuration.